evmos/docs/docs/protocol/concepts/accounts.md

 # Accounts

-Crypto Wallets (or Accounts) can be created and represented in unique ways on differnt blockchains.
+Crypto Wallets (or Accounts) can be created and represented in unique ways on different blockchains.
-For developers who interface with account types on Evmos, e.g. during Wallet integration on their dApp frontend, it is therefore important to understand that accounts on Evnos are implemented to be compatible with Ethereum type addresses.
+For developers who interface with account types on Evmos, e.g. during wallet integration on their dApp frontend, it is therefore important to understand that accounts on Evnos are implemented to be compatible with Ethereum type addresses.